openstack/api-site/openstack-firstapp/doc/source/section3.rst

           corresponding Floating IPs.
 Replace FRACTAL_UUID the UUID of an existing fractal.

 Go ahead and test the fault tolerance.
-Start killing workers and API instances.
+Start destroying workers and API instances.
 As long as you have one of each, your application should be fine.
 There is one weak point though.
 The database contains the fractals and fractal metadata.
 If you lose that instance, the